Sovereignty Is Of The Individual

 Humans are sovereign because they have conceptual consciousness.

-but they do not get rights (no reciprocity or moral agency).
+but they do not have rights (no reciprocity or moral agency).

 This allows arguments against alien or AI dominance later, because sovereignty is a property of being a moral agent, not a property of being stronger, smarter, or faster.